mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core.md

 ```

 ```
-Advanced Combat Rifl e (Advanced Combat Rifle ( ACR): ACR): The ultimate evolution of the conventional fi rearm, advanced combat rifles are the weapon of choice for many military units.
+Advanced Combat Rifle (Advanced Combat Rifle ( ACR): ACR): The ultimate evolution of the conventional fi rearm, advanced combat rifles are the weapon of choice for many military units.
 Standard equipment includes an electronic battlefi eld sight, incorporating both light amplification and IR abilities (see page 96), visual magnifi cation up to 5x zoom, and a laser rangefi nder which may also be used as a target painting device (reveals exact distance to target).
 The weapon is also gyroscopically stabilized during fi ring (as a gyroscopic stabilizer, already included in the stats).
 ```